 - Letter of motivation.
 Explaining the choice of the Faculty of Law at the University of Copenhagen as a host institution for the proposed project and outlines how the project fits within the research priorities at the Faculty (maximum 1 page).

 - Documentation of English level.
-Documentation of English level can for instance be documented by an excellent IELTS or TOEFL test.
+Documentation of English level can for instance be documented by an excellent IELTS or TOEFL test when relevant.